fishing/fishing.github.com/lures.md

 ## Types of Lures

-### Jerkbaits
+### Jerkbaits (also called Ripbaits)

-These are lures that are often used with baitcasting rods.
+These are skinny looking baitfish imitation lures that are often used with baitcasting rods.
 You cast them out, then move them around by doing a "jerk-jerk-pause" kind of pattern.
 If you use a spinning rod, this may cause a lot of loose loops around your reel (though _technically_ you can use jerkbaits with a spinning rod).
 Casting reels eliminate the issue of having loose line coils that lead to tangles with a spinning reel.

-Most jerkbaits are _ripbaits_.
+There is some contention / confusion as to whether ripbaits are something separate from jerkbaits or just a broader classification.
+It might have to do with a gentler jerking pattern vs a fast / hard ripping motion with pauses between rips.
+In my experience you can do either regardless of your lure.

 ### Plugs